 Moon Letters are rambling monthly meditations exploring topics related to self-discovery and personal growth.
 To have them delivered to your inbox, sign up for the newsletter.

 It’s my practice to journal every morning while watching the sunrise.
 I wake up, go downstairs, and make coffee in the darkness.
-I pour it into my favorite mug, carry it upstairs, and set it on the table in my sacred space.
 I watch the sky’s colors change through my fourth-story window.
 I search for the moon at the southern horizon, hoping to find her visible in the dawn.
 Then I open my journal and write my thoughts and feelings while the trill of morning birds keeps me company.

 It is absolute bliss.
 I am gentle and aware and totally honest as I scribble whatever comes to mind.
 Sometimes the pages before me reveal truths I didn’t even know I was concealing.
 I’m often surprised by the words that spring from my pen; in the light of a new day, my Genius unveils herself.